darko-mesaros/bedrust/README.md

-# Bedrust
+# Bedrust 🦀🧠⛅🪨

 ![screenshot of bedrust](/img/bedrust.png)

-A "practical" way to invoke models on Amazon Bedrock.
+A neat way to invoke models on [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 Written in Rust, and LIVE on [Twitch](https://twitch.tv/ruptwelve).

+**NOW WITH CHAT 💬** Yes, you can actually have a conversation with LLMs now🥳!
+Instead of it being able to just send one question at a time, you can now have contextual conversation with a LLM of your choice.
+This feature is available since version `0.6.0`.

 Currently supporting the following models:
 - Claude V2